2005 E-Crime Watch Survey Findings

 - Bill Boni, Vice President and Chief Information Security Officer, Motorola

-- Don Masters, Assistant Special Agent in Charge, Los Angeles Field Office, United States Secret Service
+- Don Masters, Assistant Special Agent in Charge, Los Angeles Field Office, U.S. Secret Service

-Survey results were announced on May 25, 2004.
-Within the first 30 days of its release, the survey has attracted significant news media coverage from more than 35 outlets, such as CNN, The Washington Post, USA Today, and United Press International (UPI).
-According to a report from PR Newswire (the service with which the news release was distributed to media), the survey was accessed by 517 individuals during the month it was released.
-In addition to its U.S. appeal, the survey was accessed by nine other countries including Australia, Czech Republic, France, Germany, Ireland, Norway, Philippines, Spain and United Kingdom.
-As of July 21, 2004, the survey reached more than six million potential readers worldwide via print publications alone.
-Additional news media coverage is expected.
-A listing of news coverage to date is included in the addendum on page 39.
+Survey results were announced on May 3, 2005.
+Within the first 30 days of its release, this year’s survey once again attracted significant news media coverage from more than 20 outlets, including Investor’s Business Daily, United Press International (UPI), USA Today, and Washington Times.com.
+According to a report from PR Newswire (the service with which the news release was distributed to media), the survey was accessed by 758 individuals since its release (i.e., 700 public viewers and 58 journalists).
+In addition to its U.S. appeal, the survey was accessed by media from twelve other countries including Argentina, Belgium, Canada, Czech Republic, El Salvador, Germany, Ghana, Philippines, South Africa, Spain, Switzerland and United Kingdom.
+As of July 1, 2005, the survey reached more than three million potential readers worldwide via print publications alone.
+Additional news media coverage is expected throughout the 2005 calendar year.
+A listing of news coverage to date is included in the addendum on page 56.